How Temperatures Affect Your Gas, Electric or Plug-in Hybrid Vehicle

 EV batteries, on the other hand, have significantly longer service lives, even lasting up to ten years.
 When you’re having your vehicle serviced for other things, you can ask your technician to test it if needed, but it will not require annual inspection.

 • Dead battery?
 No problem.
 Our skilled technicians can come to you to diagnose your battery on the spot and get you back on the road.
-For most vehicles needing a battery replaced, we’ll deliver and install a competitively priced, genuine AAA-branded car battery backed by a nationwide three-year free replacement warranty.
+For most vehicles needing a battery replaced, we’ll deliver and install a competitively priced, genuine AAA-branded car battery backed by a nationwide three-year limited free replacement warranty.

 Don’t need mobile service?
-AAA vehicle batteries are also available at AAA-owned Car Care locations and most AAA Approved Auto Repair facilities for purchase and installation by trained technicians–or you can visit a NAPA Auto Parts location and install it yourself.
+AAA vehicle batteries are also available at AAA-Owned Car Care locations and most AAA Approved Auto Repair facilities for purchase and installation by trained technicians–or you can visit a NAPA Auto Parts location and install it yourself.
 AAA Members receive special discounted pricing.

 Man sitting in electric car pressing buttons iStock

-Special Considerations for Electric Vehicles
+Additional Weather Considerations for Electric Vehicles

 Automakers are always looking for ways to improve the efficiency of all the motors and devices that draw electricity from the battery of an EV.
 After all, a more-efficient EV will have an increased driving range.
 Here are a few important innovations: